This page was last updated on 5th August.

 If you are required to make an essential visit to a Barchester Healthcare home or hospital it is important that you do so safely and in a way that minimises the risk of infection to our residents, patients and staff.
 Therefore, before visiting and whilst on site, please follow this simple guidance:

 - If you are displaying symptoms please do not visit

-- Hand washing - It is important that you wash your hands thoroughly before you visit the care home, and regularly whilst you are at the home.
+- Hand washing - It is important that you wash your hands thoroughly before you visit the care home or hospital, and on arrival as well as regularly if you enter the home or hospital.
 Please make sure you wash your hands for a minimum or 20 seconds, using either hot water and soap or 60% alcohol sanitiser gel.
 The NHS has a video guide to effective handwashing, which you can see here

-- We will also ask to take your temperature and will provide you with personal protection equipment (PPE) that must be worn at all times.
-In addition, a staff member will escort you to the relevant area and back again.
+- We will also ask to take your temperature.
+For some visits indoors when appropriate we may provide you with personal protection equipment (PPE) that must be worn at all times.
+In addition, a staff member may escort you to the relevant area and back again

 Protecting our residents, patients, and staff